Mohmedvaid/employee-tracker/README.md

   ## Description
-  A CLI content management system that allows users to view and manipulate employee information stored in a database allowing for better organization and easier planning.

   Employee-tracker is a CLI content management system that allows the user to manage employees.
 The app allows the user to add/remove employees, departments and roles.
 Roles, Managers and employees can be views edited accordingly.